digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 Explore issues in the milestone.

-Show that each issue has specific pointers to the code, mention that I am available to answer questions, provide feedback in the hacking sessions
+Show that each issue has specific pointers to the code

 Register: